Probability measures on the path space and the sticky particle system: Sticky particle trajectories

 where $z:=x_1+sv_1=x_2+sv_2$.

-Now suppose that claim holds for some $N\ge 2$ and consider a system with $N+1$ trajectories.
-If there are no collisions, then we define $\gamma_i$ by \eqref{GammaLinei} for $i=1,\dots, N+1$.
-Suppose otherwise that there is at least one collision between the trajectories.
-Let $s$ denote the first time that the trajectories \eqref{GammaLinei} intersect, and let us first assume that a single subcollection of trajectories intersect at time $s$
+Now suppose the claim holds for some $N\ge 2$ and suppose $m_1,\dots,m_{N+1}>0$, $x_1,\dots, x_{N+1}\in \R$ and $v_1,\dots, v_{N+1}\in \R$ are given.
+If none of the paths \eqref{GammaLinei} intersect, then we define $\gamma_i$ by these linear trajectories for $i=1,\dots, N+1$.
+If there is at least one intersection, let $s\ge 0$ denote the first time that the trajectories \eqref{GammaLinei} intersect.
+Let us also initially assume that a single subcollection of trajectories intersect for the first time at time $s$